blog page

 RME, MARPE and SARPE: Understanding the Differences, Ages and Costs

-When treating a narrow upper jaw (maxillary constriction) three commonly discussed approaches are RME, MARPE and SARPE.
 While they all aim to widen the upper jaw, they differ in how they work, who they are suitable for, and where the treatment is carried out.

-In this blog we will discuss the differences between each option.
+In this blog, we will discuss the differences between each option.

-Please note this is only appropriate for patients under the age of 25 and if clinically necessary.
-If you are exploring this appliance due to breathing issues, we recommend that you speak with a ENT specialist beforehand to rule out any other issues.
-This appliance is used in conjunction with a comprehensive brace system such as a fixed brace or aligners which is charged additionally.
+If you are exploring this appliance due to breathing issues, we recommend that you speak with an ENT specialist beforehand to rule out any other causes.

-SARPE → hospital-based adult cases (Over the age of 25)
+SARPE → Hospital-based adult cases (Over 25)

-Invisalign First – Early Orthodontic Treatment for Young Children
+🔹Invisalign First Early Orthodontic Treatment

 Can my child have orthodontic treatment with baby teeth?